Arctotheca calendula

 What is Capeweed?

-Capeweed - also known as Cape Daisy - is an annual weed that begins to appear from February to about April.
-It forms a rosette of grey-green succulent leaves, with yellow daisy-like flowers with black centres, in spring and early summer.
+Capeweed - aka Cape Daisy - is an annual weed that appears from February to about April.
+It forms a low rosette of jagged grey-green leaves, with woolly white hairs on the undersides.
+Yellow, daisy-like flowers with black centres form in spring and early summer.

 How to Control Capeweed